the-john/DDPG_Project/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 I wasn't able to get the Unity ML-Agent environment to work properly on my computer, so I had to resort to using the Udacity Workspace.
-Just download everything in this repository to a Jupyter Notebook folder and run the DDPG_Control.ipynb file (here)[].
+Just download everything in this repository to a Jupyter Notebook folder and run the DDPG_Control.ipynb file [here]().
 Details on how I trained the agent are included in this file.